syncdstudy/syncdstudy.github.io/index.md

 * [Meet the Team](#meet-the-team)

 ## Overview
-*The Problem:* UHM students often spend more time than they need on their homework and don’t learn the material as effectively as they could, because they study alone and do not leverage the power of face-to-face study groups with peer mentors.
+*The Problem:* UHM students often spend more time than they need on their homework and don't learn the material as effectively as they could, because they study alone and do not leverage the power of face-to-face study groups with peer mentors.

-*The Solution:* Sync’d Study is a web application designed to help students at the University of Hawai‘i at Manoā optimize their study time through peer-organized, in-person study sessions.
+*The Solution:* Sync'd Study is a web application designed to help students at the University of Hawai'i at Manoā optimize their study time through peer-organized, in-person study sessions.
 It enables students to easily propose and join study sessions in many different subjects.
 Students are categorized as “<ins>sensei</ins>” (helpers) and “<ins>grasshoppers</ins>” (learners) depending on the course.

 ### Key Features

 Here's how it works:

 - **User Profiles:** Students must log in and set up their profile that includes a headshot and two course lists:
-    - Courses they’ve taken and can help with.
+    - Courses they've taken and can help with.
 (Sensei)
-    - Courses they’re currently taking and need help with.
+    - Courses they're currently taking and need help with.
 (Grasshopper)
     - Every student can be both a sensei and a grasshopper, depending on the course.

 - **Course Directory:** All courses are listed on the site.
 Within each course, students can view the senseis and grasshoppers associated with it.